-Walkden signal box is scheduled to be closed in March 2013 after 135 years continuous use.
-The Walkden line is being converted to modern colour-light signals controlled from Manchester Signalling Centre.
+Walkden's historic signal box was closed and demolished in 2013 after 135 years of continuous use, when the Walkden line was being converted to colour-light signals under the control of Manchester Signalling Centre.

-The signal box 100 yards east of Walkden station is quite a rarity - dating from the line's opening in 1888 it is one of the few operational signal boxes in the country to survive from the opening date of the line it controls.
+The signal box, sited 100 yards east of Walkden station, was quite a rarity - dating from the line's opening in 1888 it was one of the few operational signal boxes in the country to survive from the opening date of the line it controls until the 21st century.
 Signal boxes are usually replaced by newer models when signalling requirements change, or closed when no longer required.

 This page presents an historic, technical and pictorial record of this landmark building - important in both its historic role but also as a critical safety control room for the present day operation of the railway line.

 All of the photographs on this page were taken by Harry Gardner, an ex-BR signalman who assembled this unique pictorial record of scenes and views whilst he worked at Walkden.
 The pictures are even more interesting for having been taken from locations that only railway employees are authorised to access.

 We are doubly grateful to Harry for also providing the technical and historic information presented on this page.

 The signal box was built for the Lancashire and Yorkshire Railway (L&Y) in 1888 by the signalling contractor The Railway Signal Company Ltd. ("RSC") of Fazakerley, Liverpool in connection with the opening of the new quadruple track main line from CROW NEST JUNCTION (near Hindley) to WINDSOR BRIDGE (near the site of today's Salford Crescent station).